Hawking radiation from acoustic black holes in relativistic heavy ion collisions: UrQMD analysis for acoustic black hole horizon

 \subsection{Search for local thermal equilibrium}

-The UrQMD (Ultra relativistic Quantum Molecular Dynamics) is a dynamical transport model based on an effective solution of the relativistic Boltzmann equation used to describe the time evolution of a many-body system by using covariant equations of motion.
-UrQMD can simulate various systems e.g. $p+p$, $p+ A$, and $A + A$ collisions at energies ranging from several MeV to several TeV per nucleon laboratory energies.
+UrQMD (Ultra relativistic Quantum Molecular Dynamics) is a dynamical transport model based on an effective solution of the relativistic Boltzmann equation used to describe the time evolution of a many-body system by using covariant equations of motion.
 The underlying degrees of freedom of UrQMD are hadrons (baryons, mesons and their antiparticles), their excited states, and resonances.
 UrQMD also includes string excitation and fragmentation (treated according to the LUND model \cite{andersson1986,nilsson-almqvist1986,sjostrand1993}), formation and decay of hadronic resonances as well as rescattering of hadrons.
-At low energies ($\sqrt{s}<5$ GeV), it deals with phenomenology of hadronic interactions by considering hadrons, their excited states and resonances.
-At higher energies ($\sqrt{s}>5$ GeV), it incorporates string mechanism for hadronic interaction, string excitation and its subsequent fragmentation into multiple hadrons.
-The original and hybrid versions (including intermediate hydrodynamic stage) of this model can successfully describe features of data sets acquired at various colliding energies e.g. SPS, RHIC energies etc \cite{petersen2011,abbas2013}.
-We use urqmd-3.3p2 model \cite{bleicher1999} to generate 5000 events at different times for Au-Au central collisions with laboratory energy of $10.7$ GeV (BNL-AGS Experiment) \cite{barrette1995,barrette1997,barrette1998,barrette2000,liu2000,chung2000,chung2001,pinkenburg2002,pinkenburg2001}.
+We use UrQMD-3.3p2 model \cite{bravina1998,bass1998,bleicher1999} to generate 5000 events at different times for Au-Au central collisions with laboratory energy of $10.7$ GeV (BNL-AGS Experiment) \cite{barrette1995,barrette1997,barrette1998,barrette2000,liu2000,chung2000,chung2001,pinkenburg2002,pinkenburg2001}.
 (We have taken these parameter values for the collisions as sample values to demonstrate the possibility of acoustic black hole horizon and associated Hawking radiation in relativistic HIC.)